No-Till November (No-Till Farming)

 The United States Department of Agriculture is celebrating No-Till November again this year.
 To till or not to till is a controversial subject for many growers, and the USDA is doing an excellent job promoting the no-till practice.
 The USDA is using social media, email, and a fun photo campaign promoting the no-till practice.
 No-till farming has been around for 10,000 years but has increased in popularity more recently.
 No-till and social media represent the modern-day grower, and it will be interesting to watch what happens with the promotion.

-Reasons For No-till
+Reasons For No-Till Farming

 According to the USDA, there are many good reasons not to till.
 The biggest reasons include: